GNOME/gnome-build-meta/README.md

 This repo holds end-to-end tests for GNOME OS, written using the openQA test API.

-For more information about this project, we recommend watching the following
+For more information about this project, you could watch the following
-video: ...
+video: ["The best testing tools we've ever had: an introduction to openQA for GNOME"](https://www.youtube.com/watch?v=jIDk0frev7M&t=6732s).
+Or just keep reading :-)

 Complete documentation can be found here:
 <https://gitlab.gnome.org/GNOME/gnome-build-meta/-/wikis/openqa/OpenQA-for-GNOME-developers>